jbengtsson/thor-scsi-lib/README.rst

   *My views have been, at least since the C++ business got underway, that the flow through the magnet must be elevated to the status of a mathematical object.
-And then, it must find its counterpart on the silicon canvas, whether painted in C+—+ or any other language.
+And then, it must find its counterpart on the silicon canvas, whether painted in C++ or any other language.
 Polymorphism, Bengtsson’s pointillism, will take care of the rest.
 This is achieved by a local “s” -dependent theory which is shaped around individual magnets.
 The global system is then patched together.
 The mathematicians gave us the tools to manipulate this object: the fibre bundle.
 PTC simply creates a restricted fibre bundle on the computer, one which is